 - Use a night mode: Many devices have a night mode that reduces the amount of blue light they emit.
 This feature may decrease the effect that using the device has on your melatonin production and circadian rhythm.

-- Try blue light glasses: Specialty glasses work to filter out blue light before it reaches your eyes, and some research suggests that it can reduce the negative impact of blue light.
+- Try blue light glasses: Specialty glasses work to block out blue light before it reaches your eyes, and some research suggests that it can reduce the negative impact of blue light .

 - Automatically disconnect using specialized apps: Some apps and programs for cell phones, tablets, and computers allow you to program a time when the device automatically goes into airplane mode, which can help reinforce a schedule when you stop using electronics at night.

 - Go old school: Folks who are “on-call” through the night such as those who work in healthcare, 24-hour operations, technology sectors, or transportation, can consider installing a landline.
 This will keep screens away while still remaining accessible.